drunkard/ceph-readable-doc/html/_sources/rbd/iscsi-target-cli.rst.txt

  用命令行配置 iSCSI Target
 ===========================

-The Ceph iSCSI gateway is the iSCSI target node and also a Ceph client node.
-The Ceph iSCSI gateway can be a standalone node or be colocated on a Ceph Object Store Disk (OSD) node.
-Completing the following steps will install, and configure the Ceph iSCSI gateway for basic operation.
+The Ceph iSCSI gateway is both an iSCSI target  and a Ceph client;
+think of it as a "translator" between Ceph's RBD interface and the iSCSI standard.
+The Ceph iSCSI gateway can run on a standalone node or be colocated with other daemons eg. on a Ceph Object Store Disk (OSD) node.
+When co-locating, ensure that sufficient CPU and memory are available to share.
+The following steps install and configure the Ceph iSCSI gateway for basic operation.

 **必备条件：**